TheOdinProject/curriculum/new_org/ruby/building_blocks.md

 ## Additional Resources

+* If you still don't understand certain topics or don't like my summary, look them up in the [Bastard's Book](http://ruby.bastardsbook.com/chapters/)
 * Don't forget about the [Ruby Monk](http://rubymonk.com/) exercises from back in Web Development 101!
 * Read [Learn Ruby the Hard Way Chapters 1-5](http://ruby.learncodethehardway.org/book/ex3.html) for a basic treatment of numbers.
 * Read [Zetcode's Data Types section](http://zetcode.com/lang/rubytutorial/datatypes/) for a bit more depth on the subject.